Globalism: Usage in right-wing politics

-Globalist has been used as a pejorative in right-wing and far-right politics, and in various conspiracy theories.
-During the election and presidency of United States president Donald Trump, he and members of his administration used the term globalist on multiple occasions.
-The administration was accused by some of using the term as an antisemitic dog whistle, to associate their critics with a Jewish conspiracy.
+During the 2016 US election and presidency of United States president Donald Trump, he and members of his administration used the term globalist on multiple occasions.
+The administration was accused of using the term as an antisemitic dog whistle, and to associate their critics with a Jewish conspiracy.
 Followers of the QAnon conspiracy theory refer to what they term "the Cabal" as a secret worldwide elite organisation who wish to undermine democracy and freedom, and implement their own globalist agendas.
 Hungary's prime minister Viktor Orbán has used antisemitic tropes in accusations against globalists, espousing a conspiracy theory of a world network controlled by Hungarian-American philanthropist George Soros.